 Diamond rings are worn to express one’s eternal love.
 What about a smart-ring that actually helps with extending your love longer?
 After thousands of years of wedding ring revolution, and nearly a century after De Beer’s brainwashing diamond ring advertisements, how do we think about love and the representation of diamond rings now?
 Is helping your partner to stay healthier and live longer a more romantic gesture than precious stones?
 Are stones too superficial for the newer generation?
+Smart rings help you express love in a different way.
+We explore how below.

 Looking down history from the ancient times to the Renaissance, rings were often made with uncut diamonds and precious metals with engraved passage and interlocking designs.
 The rarity of these materials represented the unmeasurable “value” of love and its durability represents the “undying” love.
 However, wedding rings were not a household owned by every couple, it was mostly popular among the rich or the royal due to its production price.